tools-integration/tools-integration.github.io/Products/TOOLS-SDK.md

         <strong>Sustainability</strong>
       </td>
       <td>
-        We established the fundamental capabilities of TOOLS-SDK as a Spack meta-package.
+        We established the fundamental capabilities of TOOLS SDK as Spack configuration templates.
         The ongoing support and development of these capabilities in updated or new systems and their application in evolving or new high-performance computing systems rely heavily on funding from the Department of Energy (DOE).
       </td>
     </tr>
     <tr>